 - Expenses incurred due to circumstances outside of WWTrek’s control

-The best time for wildlife viewing is during the dry season (June – October).
+The best time for wildlife viewing is during the two dry seasons (June – October, and January-February).
 Animals head to the grasslands to feed and congregate around water sources, enticing predators to stake out the watering holes.
 If you’re lucky, a dramatic chase may develop.
-June and July are the best months to catch Serengeti’s great migration, a spectacular sight of over 2 million zebra and wildebeest traveling together.
+June and July are the best months to catch Serengeti’s Great Migration, a spectacular sight of over 2 million zebra and wildebeest traveling together.